department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 <div class="va-introtext">

-If you’re a Servicemember who meets certain criteria, we may automatically sign you up for low-cost term life insurance coverage called Servicemembers’ Group Life Insurance (SGLI).
+If you’re a Servicemember who meets certain criteria, we'll automatically sign you up for low-cost term life insurance coverage called Servicemembers’ Group Life Insurance (SGLI).
 Find out if you qualify—and how to manage your coverage.

 </div>